forefireAPI/forefire/README.md

 ## Quick Start with Docker

-The easiest way to get started is often using Docker and the interactive console
+The easiest way to get started is often using Docker and the interactive console, via the **`forefire` command-line interpreter**

 1. Clone the repository